(©Ol Lentille)

 (©Cottar's 1920s Safari Camp)

-A family safari in Kenya provides you with ample opportunities for adventure, cultural immersion, learning about conservation, seeing wildlife, and most importantly: time for relaxation and family bonding.
-Your children’s imagination will be enriched by views of the far-reaching savannah and the big five in their natural habitat.
+A family safari in Kenya provides ample opportunities for adventure, cultural immersion, learning about conservation, seeing wildlife, and most importantly, time for relaxation and family bonding.
+Your child’s imagination will be enriched by views of the far-reaching savannah and the Big Five in their natural habitat.

-For a once-in-a-lifetime family safari, I recommend taking in several different locations and camps.
-Each offers something a little different, whether that be relaxing and unwinding, spending time with the Maasai people or viewing wildlife.
+For a once-in-a-lifetime family safari, we recommend taking in a variety of locations and camps.
+Each offers something a little different – whether that be relaxing and unwinding, spending time with the Maasai people, or viewing wildlife.

 Highlights of a family safari in Kenya